Marak/SupremeJSONCompressor/ReadMe.md

 # Alterate Options
 I am not thrilled to have to create this library.

-In pursuit of having to not make The Supreme JSON Compressor™ , I evaluated several other less supreme options.
+In pursuit of having to not make The Supreme JSON Compressor™ , I evaluated other less supreme options.

 Please feel free to use these alternative options in your pursuit of compressed JSON: